tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

 <figure>
   <img src="{{ site.url }}/img/tapy5/banner.png" class="fullwidth" />
-  <figcaption>Figure 1: A faux <a href="https://py.processing.org/">Processing.py/Python Mode</a> clone set up with Thonny and py5</figcaption>
+  <figcaption>Figure 1: A faux <a href="https://py.processing.org/">Processing.py/Python Mode</a> IDE set up with Thonny and py5</figcaption>
 </figure>

 I prefer to run applications in a 'portable' fashion where I can.
 This is useful for different reasons, including that it's easier to distribute something that beginners can simply click and run.
-In other words, if you're on a system like mine (Debian-based Linux, in this case), I can zip up the files and send the archive to you; all you need to do is extract and run it!
+In other words, if you're using a system like mine (Debian-based Linux, in this case), I can zip up the files and send the archive to you; all you need to do is extract and run it!
 No installation process required.
 What's more, you can run a portable app off a USB drive.

 This post covers how to roll your very own portable Thonny + py5 IDE on Linux (Mint in my case).
 Ubuntu and other Debian distros should work with these instructions.
 The process is similar for Mac and Linux setups, although I will not cover the procedure for those platforms.
 I've explained each step, though, so you can adapt the process accordingly for other platforms.